ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 ClamWin can find and remove infected files.
 However, due to the lack of real-time scanning, it won’t automatically stop a virus upon entry.

-Bottom line: Is ClamWin antivirus good?
+Bottom line: Is ClamWin good?

 But for anyone who can squeeze an antivirus subscription into their budget, we recommend a paid antivirus program for more protection.
 If that sounds like you, you may want to check out our guide on the best antivirus software for recommendations on what to look for and which antivirus programs to check out next.